phfarolfi/phfarolfi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my computer science course final paper!
+- 🔭 I’m a bachelor in computer science by Universidade Federal Rural do Rio de Janeiro (UFRRJ)!
-- 🌱 I’m currently learning typescript, react and tests!
+- 🌱 I’m currently applying my efforts in my personal project Nickfin, which is a personal finances application that uses Spring Boot and React!
 - 📫 How to reach me: phfarolfi@gmail.com
 - 😄 Pronouns: He/Him